D-instantons and twistors: some exact results: Twistor description of HK and QK spaces

+\ee Note that the denominator in the second representation is quadratic in perturbations around the case with $d+1$ commuting isometries (the non-perturbed transition functions $\hHij{ij}$ are independent of $\txi_\Lambda$ and $\alpha$) so that our result agrees with the one obtained in \cite{Alexandrov:2008nk} in the linear approximation.

-Note that in the important particular case where the transition functions are independent of $\alpha$, the above description crucially simplifies: $\hat f_{ij}^2=1$ and the contact potential is globally defined coinciding with its constant part $\phi$.
+The contact twistor lines and the contact potential \eqref{solcontpot} provide sufficient information to compute the metric on $\cM$.
+A procedure to do this is described in detail in \cite{Alexandrov:2008nk,Alexandrov:2008gh}.
+Note that in the important particular case where the transition functions are independent of $\alpha$, the above description crucially simplifies: $\hat f_{ij}^2=1$ and the contact potential is globally defined coinciding with its constant part $\phi$ which also acquires significant simplifications.
 This is the case for the hypermultiplet moduli space in the absence of NS5-brane instantons considered in the next section.